appveyor/AppRolla/readme.md

 ### Example
-Provided AppRolla module is already installed (more on this later) the code below performs the deployment of sample project consisting of **ASP.NET web application** (front-end) and **Windows service** (back-end) to production environment with 2 web (front-end) servers and 2 application (back-end) servers:
+The script below performs the deployment of sample project consisting of **ASP.NET web application** (front-end) and **Windows service** (back-end) to "staging" environment with one server and then to "production" environment with 2 web (front-end) servers and 2 application (back-end) servers:

 ```posh
 Import-Module AppRolla